w3c/manifest/explainer.md

 ## Interaction with Web Crawlers

-Like other web resources, a web app manifest should be accessible to any web browser or web crawler.
+Like other web resources, a web application manifest should be accessible to any web browser or web crawler.

-If a web app developer wants to inform web crawlers of a desire for the file not to be crawled, the developer MAY do so by including the web app manifest in a robots.txt file.
+If a web app developer wants to inform web crawlers of a desire for the file not to be crawled, the developer MAY do so by including the web application manifest in a robots.txt file.
 This is further described in the [robots.txt](http://www.robotstxt.org/) protocol.
 A web app developer could also use the `X-Robots-Tag` HTTP header.